Williams-Sonoma Inc. (WSM): Skating on Thin Ice? We Know the Answer

 Cowen gave a rating of “Outperform” to WSM, setting the target price at $214 in the report published on April 08th of the current year.

-During the last 5 trading sessions, WSM rose by +1.50%, which changed the moving average for the period of 200-days by +67.92% in comparison to the 20-day moving average, which settled at $168.20.
-In addition, Williams-Sonoma Inc. saw 63.67% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WSM fell by -6.38%, which changed the moving average for the period of 200-days by +77.80% in comparison to the 20-day moving average, which settled at $166.59.
+In addition, Williams-Sonoma Inc. saw 53.22% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WSM starting from Benson Marta, who sale 30,000 shares at the price of $165.47 back on Jun 04.
-After this action, Benson Marta now owns 29,667 shares of Williams-Sonoma Inc., valued at $4,963,984 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WSM starting from Whalen Julie, who sale 3,000 shares at the price of $164.25 back on Jun 15.
+After this action, Whalen Julie now owns 80,224 shares of Williams-Sonoma Inc., valued at $492,741 using the latest closing price.

-SIMMONS SABRINA, the Director of Williams-Sonoma Inc., sale 1,107 shares at $172.68 during a trade that took place back on Jun 02, which means that SIMMONS SABRINA is holding 13,624 shares at $191,157 based on the most recent closing price.
+ALBER LAURA, the PRESIDENT & CEO of Williams-Sonoma Inc., sale 5,000 shares at $166.78 during a trade that took place back on Jun 14, which means that ALBER LAURA is holding 539,821 shares at $833,897 based on the most recent closing price.

 Stock Fundamentals for WSM